Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 Finally, during rating time, the buyer can choose to unblind the value by adding revealing and appending the private key to `B'` and `R` to the contract before signing it.

 Any third party can then unblind and verify the value `SECRETDATA`.

+*The heart of the idea is this*: the vendor/moderator can share any information they want with anyone.
+The only pieces of information we can count on them to NOT give away is their private keys. _So we should require their private keys be necessary for them to verify the data in our blinds._